IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

       replicationState: primary
       dataSource:
         kind: PersistentVolumeClaim
-        name: demo-pvc-file-system # should be in same namespace as VolumeReplication
+        name: demo-pvc-file-system  # Ensure that this is in the same namespace as VolumeReplication.
     ```

 2. After the YAML file is created, apply it by using the `kubectl apply -f` command.